nidqija/Be-Precise-Conference-2024-Website/README.md

-# Be Precise Conference 2024: <br> One Unique Strand At A Time
+# Be Precise Conference 2024: One Unique Strand At A Time